station-10/adobe-usage-import-public/README.md

 ### Authentication

-This project connects to the Adobe APIs using Server-toServer OAuth authentication.
+This project connects to the Adobe APIs using Server-to-Server OAuth authentication.
 See the [Adobe documentation](https://developer.adobe.com/developer-console/docs/guides/authentication/ServerToServerAuthentication/implementation/) for information on how to set up a project and obtain your API credentials.

 When that is done, you'll need to create a config.json file containing your Adobe API credentials: